isaldarriaga/advanced-react/README.md

     - know total renderings
     - hold a reference of elements to update
     - preserve initial values of the time remaining to the specified date
-  - avoids SSR / CSR dom mismatch
+  - avoids SSR / CSR DOM mismatch
     - waits for the first component mount
     - change the state to `isClient = true`
     - re-renders the component one time